-The Yantalo World Health Center is one of the longest running projects for the NewSchool’s office practice studio class.
-Over the past ten years over 100 NewSchool students have helped design community buildings for the village of Yantalo, Peru including a hospital recognized by the United Nations World Health Center.
+The Yantalo World Health Center was one of the longest-running projects for the NewSchool’s office practice studio class.
+Over the past ten years, more than 100 NewSchool students have helped design community buildings for the village of Yantalo, Peru including a hospital recognized by the United Nations World Health Center.

-The participation grew from a friendship between NewSchool Dean Emeritus Gil Cooke and Luis Vazquez, who founded the Yantalo Community Foundation.
-In 2007, NewSchool students Gina Cangialosi and Laura Garza travelled to Peru where they surveyed the proposed site for the clinic and met with community members.
+The participation grew from a friendship between NewSchool Dean Emeritus, Gil Cooke, and Luis Vazquez, who founded the Yantalo Community Foundation.
+In 2007, NewSchool students Gina Cangialosi and Laura Garza traveled to Peru where they surveyed the proposed site for the clinic and met with community members.
 The design they developed for the clinic took into account a slope of about 30 degrees, which they leveraged to create a terrace effect.
 Some of the “green” steps incorporated into the project include solar power, energy efficient light bulbs, natural lighting, recycled building materials, and low flow toilets and sinks.
-These are meant to decrease environmental impact to the region and lower operating costs.
+These are meant to decrease environmental impact on the region and lower operating costs.

 The clinic plays a critical role in the region since the closest major hospital is in Lima, twenty-one hours away from the clinic.